-Federal Employment Law Attorney in Canton, Michigan
+Federal Employment Law Attorney

 Federal employees often face different challenges than those employed in the private sector.
-Regardless of where you live in the United States, we strongly advise you to retain immediate representation if you are facing discrimination, retaliation, unlawful termination, sexual harassment, or any other employment law issues as a federal employee.
+Regardless of where you live in the United States, I strongly advise you to retain immediate representation if you are facing discrimination, retaliation, unlawful termination, sexual harassment, or any other employment law issues as a federal employee.

-At Schrameck Law, P.L.L.C., our legal team is focused solely on resolving employment law conflicts for clients across the country.
-We represent employees that work for the federal government in all agencies.
-You can be confident in our ability to successfully resolve your legal matter.
-Do not hesitate to retain our Canton, Michigan-based representation - the sooner you take action the better.
+At Schrameck Law, P.L.L.C., my legal team is focused solely on resolving employment law conflicts for clients across the country.
+I represent employees who work for the federal government in all agencies.
+You can be confident in my ability to pursue a favorable resolution to your legal matter.

-While federal employees face certain restrictions in the workplace, such as limits on political speech under the Hatch Act, they enjoy many of the same Constitutional and statutory protections as private-sector employees.
 The difference is that private-sector employees can freely use the civil court system to enforce their rights, but federal employees must first seek redress through the complex system of administrative hearings and appeals.
 Only after going through this exhaustive process can a federal employee file a civil lawsuit.

 Discipline/Misconduct